xavierpuigf/virtualhome/README.md

 VirtualHome has been used in:

-- VirtualHome: Simulating HouseHold Activities via Programs, CVPR2018.
+- VirtualHome: Simulating HouseHold Activities via Programs.
 [PDF](https://arxiv.org/pdf/1806.07011.pdf)
+X. Puig*, K. Ra*, M. Boben*, J. Li, T. Wang, S. Fidler, A. Torralba CVPR2018.

-- Synthesizing Environment-Aware Activities via Activity Sketches, CVPR2019
+- Synthesizing Environment-Aware Activities via Activity Sketches.
+A. Liao*, X. Puig*, M. Boben, S. Fidler, A. Torralba.
+CVPR2019.

 If you plan to use the simulator, please consider citing them.